solspace/craft-freeform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Report an Issue
-about: Create a report to help us improve Freeform.
+about: Create a report about a bug or something that isn't working correctly in Freeform.
 title: ''
-labels: bug
+labels: issue
 assignees: ''

 ---